taikinman/langrila/README.md

 response.model_dump()

 >>> {'message': {'role': 'assistant',
-  'content': 'Establish a consistent bedtime routine and stick to it every night, including going to bed and waking up at the same time each day.'}, 'usage': {'prompt_tokens': 21, 'completion_tokens': 26}, 'prompt': [{'role': 'user',
+  'content': "Establish a consistent bedtime routine and stick to it every night, even on weekends.
+This will help signal to your body that it's time to wind down and prepare for sleep."}, 'usage': {'model_name': 'gpt-3.5-turbo-0125', 'prompt_tokens': 21,
+  'completion_tokens': 35},
+ 'prompt': [{'role': 'user',
    'content': 'Please give me only one advice to improve the quality of my sleep.'}]}
 ```